AlexForw/social-network-mui-react/README.md

 <a href='https://github.com/cyberboysumanjay/Inshorts-News-API'>Link to free Hindi's API</a>

 **If you have problems with downloading News just update page**

 ## Routes & Search
 <img alt="Routes Search" src="https://media.giphy.com/media/YGSEnhOiobWel7JsKH/giphy.gif" align="right"/>

 > Modern social networks have many routes leading to various resources.
+You can also filter your news with Search.

 **Routes in the Shelter was created using:**
 <img align='center' src='https://img.shields.io/badge/-React Router-05122A?style=flat&logo=react-router' alt='react router' height='25'/>